Type: Russian fighter plane in Korea and of WW2.

 Continuous problems with the M-107A engine forced the first production batches to be powered with the reliable M-105 PF-3 engine.

 Additional changes had to be made, the wing was moved forward 3.9in, fuel capacity was increased to 78 Imperial Gallons and a VlSh-107LO propeller replaced the old VISH-105S type.

-Impressive achievements had been made by Russian aviation since the Nazis invade the Soviet Union when an underpowered and underarmed Yak-1 or Yak-7 tried to challenge far superior Luftwaffe aircraft and suffered enormous losses.
-The Yak-9U could attain 433 mph at 18,500 ft and reach an altitude of 16,405 ft in 4.1 minutes.
-Compared with the 360 mph of the Yak-1, an incredible achievement.
+Impressive achievements had been made by Russian aviation since the Nazis invade the Soviet Union, when an under-powered and under-armed Yak-1 or Yak-7 tried to challenge far superior Luftwaffe aircraft and suffered enormous losses.
+The Yak-9U could attain 433 mph (c.
+697 km/h) at 18,500 ft (c.
+5,639 meters) and reach an altitude of 16,405 ft (c.
+5,000 m) in 4.1 minutes.
+Compared with the 360 mph (ca. 579 km/h) of the Yak-1, an incredible achievement.
 The Yak-9U was entering service in the second half of 1944 and flying rings around the Me 109 G and Fw 190.

-The availability of metal alloys in large quantities during the second half of the war allowed to replacement of all wooden parts internally in the wing and the application of light alloy stressed skinning to the entire aircraft including the wing.
+The availability of metal alloys in large quantities during the second half of the war allowed for replacement of all wooden parts internally in the wing and the application of light alloy stressed skinning to the entire aircraft, including the wing.
 This Yak-9UT reached the front as Germany was finally collapsing.